Exploring Watermelon: Origins, Growing Tips, and Recipes

 Here's an imaginative way to take watermelon to your backyard barbecue.
 Puree some fresh watermelon (your blender or food processor will do this in a jiffy) and simmer with garlic, ketchup, brown sugar, and soy sauce for a few minutes on the stovetop.
 Season to taste with salt and pepper and you will have watermelon barbecue sauce.
 Thanks to Jen Nikolaus for this super recipe.

 Now that you know how to obtain watermelon juice (that first recipe was so easy) you should have no problem making these watermelon bars.
-Simply mix and bake a vanilla wafer crust.
+Simply mix and bake a graham crust.
 After the crust has cooled, mix watermelon juice with unflavored gelatin, pour over the crust and chill until set.

 If you wish, garnish with whipped topping and mint leaves.